Bevel gear: Geometry of a bevel gear

-List of drawing symbols

 Teeth

 There are two issues regarding tooth shape.
 One is the cross-sectional profile of the individual tooth.
 The other is the line or curve on which the tooth is set on the face of the gear: in other words the line or curve along which the cross-sectional profile is projected to form the actual three-dimensional shape of the tooth.
 The primary effect of both the cross-sectional profile and the tooth line or curve is on the smoothness of operation of the gears.
 Some result in a smoother gear action than others.

 Tooth line

 The teeth on bevel gears can be straight, spiral or "zerol".

 Straight tooth lines

 In straight bevel gears, the teeth are straight and parallel to the generators of the cone.
 This is the simplest form of bevel gear.
 It resembles a spur gear, only conical rather than cylindrical.
 The gears in the floodgate picture are straight bevel gears.
 In straight bevel gear sets, when each tooth engages, it impacts the corresponding tooth and simply curving the gear teeth can solve the problem.